ryanallen/words-of-my-perfect-teacher/README.md

 *sha kya thub pa*, the [Buddha](#buddha) of our time, who lived around the 5th century B.C.

 ## Sakyapa
-*sa skya pa*, one of the schools of the [New Tradition](#new-tradition), founded by Khon Konchok Gyalpo (1034 - 1102).
+*sa skya pa*, one of the schools of the [New Tradition](#new-tradition), founded by Khön Könchok Gyalpo (1034 - 1102).

 ## Samantabhadra
 *kun tu bzang po*,
-1. the original [Buddha](#buddha) (Adibuddha), he who has never fallen into delusion, the Dharmakāya Buddha represented as a naked figure, deep blue like the sky, in union with Samantabhadri, as a symbol of awareness-emptiness, the pure, absolute nature ever present and unobstructed.
+1. the original [Buddha](#buddha) (Adibuddha), he who has never fallen into delusion, the Dharmakāya Buddha represented as a naked figure, deep blue like the sky, in union with Samantabhadrī, as a symbol of awareness-emptiness, the pure, absolute nature ever present and unobstructed.
 The source of the lineage of the tantra transmissions of the [Nyingma](#nyingmapa) school.
 2. Bodhisattva Samantabhadra, one of the [Eight Great Close Sons](#eight-great-close-sons), renowned for the way in which, through the power of his concentration, he miraculously multiplied the offerings he made.

 ## Samaya